Zebroid

 A zebroid is the offspring of any cross between a zebra and any other equine to create a hybrid.
-In most cases, the sire is a zebra stallion.
-The offspring of a donkey sire and zebra dam—called a donkra—and the offspring of a horse sire and a zebra dam—called a hebra—do exist, but are rare and are usually sterile.
+In most cases, the sire is a zebra stallion but not every time.
+The offspring of a donkey sire and zebra dam, called a donkra, and the offspring of a horse sire and a zebra dam, called a hebra, do exist, but are rare and are usually sterile.
 Zebroids have been bred since the 19th century.
 Charles Darwin noted several zebra hybrids in his works.

 Types

 Zebroid is the term generally used for all zebra hybrids.
 The different hybrids are generally named using a portmanteau of the sire's name and the dam's name.
 Generally, no distinction is made as to which zebra species is used.
 Many times, when zebras are crossbred, they develop some form of dwarfism.
 Breeding of different branches of the equine family, which does not occur in the wild, generally results in sterile offspring.
 The combination of sire and dam also affects the offspring phenotype.

 A zorse is the offspring of a zebra stallion and a horse mare.
 This cross is also called a zebrose, zebrula, zebrule, or zebra mule.
-The rarer reverse pairing is sometimes called a hebra, horsebra, zebret, zebrinny, or zebra hinny.
-Like most other animal hybrids, the zorse is sterile.
+The rarer reverse pairing is sometimes called a hebra, horsebra, zebrinny, or zebra hinny.
+The zorse is sterile.

 A zony is the offspring of a zebra stallion and a pony mare.
 Medium-sized pony mares are preferred to produce riding zonies, but zebras have been crossed with smaller pony breeds such as the Shetland, resulting in so-called "Zetlands".

-A cross between a zebra and a donkey is known as a zenkey, zonkey, (a term also used for donkeys in Tijuana, Mexico, painted as zebras for tourists to pose with them in souvenir photos), a zebrass, or a zedonk.
-Other names also include zebadonk and zebronkey.
+A cross between a zebra and a donkey is known as a zenkey, zonkey (a term also used for donkeys in Tijuana, Mexico, painted as zebras for tourists to pose with them in souvenir photos), zebrass, or zedonk.
 Donkeys are closely related to zebras and both animals belong to the horse family.
-These zebra-donkey hybrids are very rare.
+These zebra–donkey hybrids are very rare.
 In South Africa, they occur where zebras and donkeys are found in proximity to each other.
 Like mules and hinnies, however, they are generally genetically unable to breed, due to an odd number of chromosomes disrupting meiosis.